 Insper is accredited by the Association to Advance Collegiate Schools of Business (AACSB International).

-Insper is housed in a 18,000 square meter facility.
+Insper is housed in an 18,000 square meter facility.
 The building holds classes for all programs, which promotes greater interaction between the members of the Insper Community.
 Life on campus goes far beyond the classroom walls.
 The Insper campus is rich with events and seminars, interaction, debates and opportunities for discovery.

 Active participation in campus life is an important component of the Insper educational experience.
 Students are encouraged to participate in one of the many student organizations on campus, such as the Insper Junior Consulting Group or Sementes Culturais.
 Insper's Grupo de Ação Social (GAS) develops social projects through students' volunteer work and financial donations.
 Athletica promotes sports practices and championships: soccer, basketball, volleyball, handball, and others.
-It is also organizes parties and events for the students.
+It also organizes parties and events for the students.